 With several floors and multiple exhibits on each floor, there’s a lot to see.

 We bought the audio guide (which goes into a lot of depth) but there are English explanations in each exhibit.
-You can check out their hours on their website https://www.npm.gov.tw/en/
+Visit their website to find out more about the National Palace Museum and their hours.

 Lin Family Mansion